shopsplus/shopsplus.github.io/privacy-policy.md

 ## Cookies

-We don't collect any cookies, excpet the webpages from the third-party websites (e-commerce stores) you open in the WebView.
+We don't collect any cookies, excpet the webpages from the third-party websites you open in the App.
 The webpages will collect your data through cookies from their owne websites.
 We are not responsible for the privacy practices and data protection measures of these third-party websites.

 ## Third-Party Websites